adilmoujahid/Blog/content/2014/schelling-model.md

         ....

 ```
-the ```populate``` method is used at the beginning of the simulation.
+The ```populate``` method is used at the beginning of the simulation.
 This method distributes randomly people in the grid.

 ```python
 def populate(self):